opencomputeproject/onie/docs/design-spec/discovery.rst

 prototype their new solution as soon as possible.
 In this case, waiting for the IT department to make DHCP server changes takes too much time.

 To allow for flexibility in the administration of the DHCP server, ONIE can find an installer using partial DHCP information.
-ONIE uses a default sequence of URL paths and default file names in conjunction with partial DHCP information to find an installer.
+ONIE uses a default sequence of URL paths and default installer file names in conjunction with partial DHCP information to find an installer.

 See :ref:`default_file_name` for more information on the default file names and search order.